Preview: The House on Chestnut Circle

 I hurried up the steps and into the house.
 Stopping inside the entryway, I scrubbed my hands over my face and tried to get control of myself.

 Movement in my peripheral vision caught my eye, and I jerked my head around.
 A tallish woman with short curly brown hair toting a plant was coming up the walkway.
-I looked down the driveway.
+I looked up the driveway.
 A white truck was parked at the end.
 I could see the form of a man waiting in the driver’s seat.
-The moving truck had entirely blocked my view, and I had been so deeply involved in my thoughts, I hadn’t heard them pull in.
+The moving truck had entirely blocked my view and I had been so deeply involved in my thoughts, I hadn’t heard them pull in.

-Blinking my eyes rapidly, I pushed the screen door open and stepped out as she made it up onto the porch.
+Blinking my eyes rapidly, I pushed the screen door open and stepped out as she made it onto the porch.

 “Hi, I’m Winona.”
 She held the plant out.
 “I brought you a hosta.”